nes-lab/shepherd-nova/docs/content/faq.md

 Beside [maintenance](#maintenance) and [quota](/content/access.md#quota) there are no further limitations.
 The testbed is usable 24-7 and a scheduled task has exclusive access to all observers.

+## Trusting the Results

+We don't expect you to trust the testbed right away.
+Create an account, do some experiments, get some impressions.
+We tried to document our view and measures concerning trust in the [section about infrastructure](/content/infrastructure.md#building-a-chain-of-trust).

 ## Lifetime of Data

 We aim to offer a guaranteed storage for the result data of at least 15 days.